Information, services and support during COVID-19

-If there is an issue you’d like the Centre to advocate on behalf of or any resources or support you need, please email email@example.com.
+If there is an issue you’d like the Centre to advocate on behalf of or if you need any resources or support, please email email@example.com.

-Please note that all Centre training sessions and events will be rescheduled until further notice.
+Please note: All Centre face-to-face training sessions and events will be rescheduled until further notice.
 If you have registered for training, you will be contacted by email with more information.

 Latest government announcements

 As of 11:59pm Tuesday 27 July, the statewide lockdown has been lifted, with some restrictions remaining.